selym3/qtclang/README.md

 # qtclang

-Small PyQt GUI for C/C++ applications
+Simple build-tool for C/C++ projects written with python and Qt

 ## Todo